11 Examples of How AI is Used in Business in 2026

 1. Content generation

+The most common way of using AI in business is to streamline content generation.
 Content creators are increasingly turning to generative AI tools to save time and improve the content generation process.
-Tools such as ChatGPT, Google Gemini, and Jasper enable users to input text prompts to quickly generate new drafts of written content such as outlines, emails, or blog posts.
+Tools such as ChatGPT, Google Gemini, and Jasper enable users to input text prompts to quickly generate new drafts of written content, such as outlines, emails, or blog posts.
 Tools like Midjourney, Stable Diffusion, and DALL-E generate images based on text prompts.

-The Thryv research cited above found that content generation is the second most common application for AI among small business users, with 55% turning to AI to generate content.
+The same Thryv research found that content generation is the second most common application for AI among small business users, with 55% turning to AI to generate help content.

 Some of the benefits of leveraging AI for content creation include:

-- AI-powered analytics track content metrics including page views, social media shares, and engagement rates to help optimize content generation strategies
+• AI-powered tracked content metrics, including page views, social media shares, and engagement rates to help optimize content generation strategies

 2. Marketing

-Artificial intelligence tools and machine learning algorithms are used by marketing teams to analyze data, identify customer trends and patterns, optimize marketing campaigns and strategies, and enhance the customer experience.
+Small business marketing with AI tools can help teams save time and create campaigns more efficiently.
+AI and machine learning algorithms are used by marketing teams to analyze data, identify customer trends and patterns, optimize marketing campaigns and strategies, and enhance the customer experience.

 The Reimagine Main Street survey of 1,000 business owners found that 87% of respondents who used AI at the time of the survey indicated they leverage AI apps for marketing and customer engagement.